 Earnings in the year ended March 30 were “comfortably ahead” of investor expectations, with margins improved by reduced product costs and operating expenses, Cambridge, England-based Sepura said today in a statement.
 The company, which held an initial public offering in 2007, switched manufacturing partners last year.

 Sepura has “reasonably strong revenue growth” from existing businesses and has no plans for acquisitions, Chief Executive Officer Gordon Watling said in a telephone interview.
-The U.K. communications systems supplier, which competes with Motorola Solutions Inc. (MSI) and European Aeronautic, Defence & Space Co.
+The U.K. communications systems supplier, which competes with Motorola Solutions Inc. (MSI:US) and European Aeronautic, Defence & Space Co.
 (EAD), is “not thinking” whether it may be purchased, he said.

 Sepura claims market leadership in Europe for digital devices that use Tetra, or terrestrial trunked radio.
 Its products are used by Danish ambulance drivers and Mumbai Metro staff, and in challenging environments from offshore wind farms to a remote liquefied natural gas facility in Australia.